Contact Person : CLF

 Most individuals do not use the entire battery pack capacity every day, and yet they charge it to 100% every day.

 What you don’t know is that charging your battery to 80% can double the life of Li-ion battery life.

-It is worthwhile to note that the damage of high charge happens when the battery rests at high levels charge for a long time; many people are surprised on hearing this and swear that they always to have their battery at 100% all the time!
+It is worthwhile to note that the damage of high charge happens when the battery rests at high levels of charge for a long time; many people are surprised upon hearing this and swear that they always have their battery at 100% all the time!